phenogit/phenogit.github.io/kit-korner-notes.markdown

         X : Takeout, in your style you would always start with a takeout double rather than a 2D overcall if you had 4 spades, so partner will not be playing you for a 4 card spade holding
         4N: Takeout for the minors

+    P-(P)-1S-(X);
+    ??

+        XX: Standard, out to get them.
+In principle it creates a force.
+Follow-up doubles by either partner are penalties Pass followed by double is cooperative.
+It typically shows a 3 card holding in the doubled suit, perhaps 5-3-3-2 shape with a doubleton in partner's major.
+        Partner will tend to sit the double only if he has 3 trumps.

     1S-(2D)-??